co-ty-pleciesz/master_thesis_puzio/README.md

 3. To estimate the mTE for target Y, the relevant sources Z must first be inferred.
 Once identified, mTE from a single process (e.g., X3) to Y can be computed as conditional transfer entropy, accounting for the influence of other relevant sources in Z.

-4.The algorithm repeats this mTE estimation process for each source-target pair in the network, treating each node iteratively as the target and inferring its relevant sources.
+4. The algorithm repeats this mTE estimation process for each source-target pair in the network, treating each node iteratively as the target and inferring its relevant sources.

 5. Results:
    The algorithm typically returns a matrix of results.
 In the context of multivariate transfer entropy (mTE) estimation, this matrix represents the information transfer between each pair of source and target processes within the network.